 Students who are currently enrolled and failing to meet the Satisfactory Academic Progress (SAP) requirements are suspended from receiving financial aid.
-If all requests/required SAP documents are not submitted during the appeal window, your financial aid for the semester will be permanently
+If all requests/required SAP documents are not submitted by the appeal deadlines, your financial aid for the semester will be permanently

 - Complete the SAP Appeal Request (found in the SAP Suspend email) within 7 days from receiving the email notification.

 - You will receive an email with further instructions after your SAP Appeal Request has been reviewed.

 - Check your student portal and BYU-Idaho email FREQUENTLY.

 SAPappeal request must be submitted online within 7 days of receiving the SAP suspend email.